PhillisEssel/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Nest you are going to install Active Directory.
-Login to DC-1 and instal Active Directory Domain Services.
-Promote as a DC: Set Up a new forest with any domain name (example: mydomain.com).
-Restart and then log back into DC-1 as user mydomain.com\labuser.
 Then create an Admin and Normal user acccount.
 Create an Organizational Unit called "_EMPLOYEES" Create another OU name called "_ADMINS" Create a new emyployee(ex:Jane Doe) and a username(ex:jane_admin). add the user to "Domain Admins" Security Group.
 Log out/close Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin" or whatever username you did. the user is an admin account from now on.
+Next you join Client-1 to your domain.
+Go to the azure portal and set Client-1's DNS settings to the DC's Private IP address and proceed to restart Client-1 from the Azure Portal.
+Login to Client-1 as the original local admin (labuser) and join it to the domain (computer will automatically restart).
 </p>
 <br />